MPdeM/Air-Polution-and-Health/README.md

-# Has the Air Quality any association with pulmonary morbility and mortality?
+# Determinats of Health: Air Quality and its association with pulmonary morbility and mortality.

 Air pollution is a major healh concern and is associated with pulmonary morbidity and mortality.